GeoffCox/sterling-svelte/src/routes/index.md

 # Overview

-**sterling-svelte** is a modern, accessible, and lightweight UI component library for Svelte.

 ## Why yet another component library?

 You can choose from a wide spectrum of rich and powerful component libraries.
 They vary between the unopinionated